 Financial help from Mercy House in Rockingham and Harrisonburg.

 The poor and low income in the Harrisonburg Virginia area can get help from Mercy House.
+They only support the cities of Harrisonburg, Staunton, Augusta and Rockingham and Augusta counties.
 The charity does administer a number of programs in the community, but a particular focus is on assisting the homeless, very low income, and families facing imminent eviction.
 They operate numerous programs to tackle poverty and prevent or reverse homelessness.
 Some of the primary resources in the Harrisonburg and Rockingham County region are below.

 A shelter is on site for families.
 Guests also can access case management services and transitional housing.
 Case managers are also assisting homeless persons and families with rehousing assistance, including applying for security deposit or rental assistance.